 Who Should Be Screened for Lung Cancer

-- at least a 30 pack-year smoking history—equivalent to smoking one pack a day for 30 years or 2 packs per day for 15 years
+- have at least a 20 pack-year smoking history—equivalent to smoking 1 pack a day for 20 years or 2 packs a day for 10 years

-- a current smoker or have quit smoking within the last 15 years
+- are a current smoker or have quit smoking within the last 15 years

-However, it is important to keep in mind that not everyone should be screened.
-CT scans are very sensitive tests that can pick up many “false positives”—abnormalities in the lungs, including small scars or tiny lymph nodes, that are not cancer and are unlikely to ever cause a problem.
+It is important to note that CT scans are very sensitive and, in some instances, can pick up “false positives”—abnormalities in the lungs, including small scars or tiny lymph nodes, that are not cancer and are unlikely to ever cause a problem.

 What Increases Risk for Lung Cancer

 The single most important risk factor for lung cancer is cigarette smoking.
-Tobacco use accounts for almost 90 percent of all lung cancers.
+Tobacco use accounts for a majority of all lung cancers.
 So if you have ever smoked, you have an increased chance of developing lung cancer.
 The longer you smoke and the more packs of cigarettes you smoke, the greater your risk for developing cancer.

-Other risk factors that may put you at increased risk for lung cancer include:
+Other factors that may put you at increased risk for lung cancer include the following: